xtuml/bridgepoint/doc-bridgepoint/process/Developer Getting Started Guide.md

   - If you do not already have a Github.com account, [create one now.](https://github.com/join)

   - For each of the following git repositories create a fork:
+    __WARNING!:__ If you already have a fork, [assure your fork is up to date]( https://help.github.com/articles/merging-an-upstream-repository-into-your-fork).
     - https://github.com/xtuml/bridgepoint
     - https://github.com/xtuml/mc
     - https://github.com/xtuml/packaging